Optimal State Preparation for Logical Arrays on Zoned Neutral Atom Quantum Computers: Proposed Solution

 \subsection{Symbolic Formulation}

 To ease the proposed formalization, we divide the time into discrete stages, and the space into finitely many trap sites, inspired by the model proposed in~\cite{tanCompilingQuantumCircuits2024}.
 Those trap sites are grouped hierarchically into \emph{interaction sites}.
 Each interaction site comprises one SLM trap in its center and potential AOD traps around it.
 At the beginning of a stage, each qubit is in one of these traps.
 Hence, its position is defined by the x- and y-coordinates of its interaction site together with the horizontal and vertical offset from the center within the interaction site.
 Additionally, to allow only as many AOD columns and rows as the architecture can provide (and to facilitate the verification of AOD constraints~\cite{stadeAbstractModelEfficient2024}), qubits in AOD traps are assigned to their respective AOD column and row.
 For the rest of the paper, the letter \(q\) refers to a qubit, and the letter \(t\) denotes a stage.
+In the formulas, \(\maxX\), \(\maxY\) denote the max. x- and y-coordinates, \(\maxH\), \(\maxV\) the max. horizontal and vertical offsets, and \(\maxC\), \(\maxR\) the number of AOD columns and rows, respectively.

 \begin{boxedvariables}[Positioning Qubits] \end{boxedvariables}

 \cref{eq:position vars,eq:offset vars} ensure that the x- and y-coordinates and the offset for each qubit are within the bounds of the architecture.
 The variable in \cref{eq:aod var} determines whether a qubit is loaded in an AOD trap; \cref{eq:aod columns/rows} limits the number of available AOD columns and rows.